koyopro/accella/packages/accel-record/README.md

 It uses Prisma for schema management and migration, and you can also use existing Prisma schemas as is.

-It supports MySQL and SQLite and is currently in beta version.
+We currently support MySQL and SQLite, and plan to support PostgreSQL in the future.

 ## Features